mbacchi/python-git-secrets/README.md

 matching patterns you don't want exposed to the world via Github.
 This will allow you to run the tool in an AWS Lambda function with no dependence on external binaries.

-Included in this repository are AWS credentials solely used for testing purposes.
-These are not valid AWS credentials, they were marked invalid immediately after creating in the AWS console.
+There are no longer AWS credentials in this repository (at one time there were inactive AWS credentials used for testing purposes.)
+Now testing is performed by generating AWS credential strings on the fly using the same pattern that AWS uses for their creds.

 ## Requirements